86Box/86Box/tests/README.md

 # PC JX board and video

-Build `pcjx_tests` with `BUILD_TESTING=ON`, then run `ctest --test-dir build --output-on-failure -R '^(PcjxBoard|PcjxFloppy)\.'`.
+Build `pcjx_tests` with `BUILD_TESTING=ON`, then run `ctest --test-dir build --output-on-failure -R '^(PcjxBoard|PcjxFloppy|PcjxNativeVideo)\.'`.

-The board tests exercise memory decoding, cartridge routing, VP1/VP2 register and display-page separation, and emulated raster feedback.
-The fixture includes the board and video implementations with host-service adapters; it does not boot a BIOS.
+The board tests exercise independently effective decoder-register writes, CPU memory access while display resources are masked, cartridge routing, VP1/VP2 register and display-page separation, and emulated raster feedback.
+Native-video regressions cover CPU font decoding and ROM protection, gaiji aliases and display persistence, paired full-width codes, font byte lanes, independent CPU/display pages, pre-palette mixing, and combined bitplanes.
+The fixture includes the board and video implementations with host-service adapters and synthetic glyph data; it does not boot a BIOS or authenticate ROM images.

 JX video uses its own `pcjx_video_t` state and `src/video/vid_pcjx.c` implementation.
 Ordinary PCjr video remains in `src/video/vid_pcjr.c`, without JX-specific branches or state.

+The machine's **Native Japanese video** setting defaults to **Automatic (BIOS profile)**: enabled for the Japanese BIOS profile, disabled for both English-market profiles.
+Explicit Enabled/Disabled overrides are available.
+Native hardware adds VP2 rendering, CG2 font access, 2 KiB writable gaiji RAM, and VP1/VP2 mixing including combined 640×200×16 graphics.
+This does not add the separate optional VP3 extension card.

+The native loader currently accepts the existing `machines/ibmpcjx/5601_JBA_JFC_KANJI.BIN` resource as a 224 KiB CPU-aperture image.
+This is not the 128 KiB physical ROM layout described by IBM, and its provenance is unverified.
+The image ends at virtual address `B7FFFh`; the unavailable tail reads `FFh`.
+No host-font substitution, checksum patching, or invented ROM contents are used.

+Native macOS smoke runs with the local image reached I-BASIC 1.02, displayed `日本あ`, completed a BIOS gaiji write/read comparison and displayed the resulting glyph, and rendered all sixteen color bars using BASIC `SCREEN 6`.
+Both English BIOS profiles reached BASIC with the font device absent; explicitly enabling native hardware exposed the font resource without changing the English BIOS.
+The local font image fails three documented module checksums (`A6h`, `A8h`, `A6h`, expected zero), and cold POST reports `ERROR K`; a delivered Enter continues to BASIC.
+These observations establish exercised emulator behavior, not authentic ROM provenance or a diagnostic-clean hardware qualification.